AstroBOY92/DLStressPaper/README.md

 ### Files in the repository

-(1) ShapeData.mat - this file is the code that allows the topological mapping of the Geometry (2) Thermo.mat - this is the file that is used DLStress.py, im2patch.m, UnsupervisedLearning.m, ReadMeshFromVTKFile.m, ReadPolygonMeshFromVTKFile.m,
+(1) ShapeData.mat - this file is the code that allows the topological mapping of the Geometry (2) Thermo.mat - this is the file that is used topDLStress.py, im2patch.m, UnsupervisedLearning.m, ReadMeshFromVTKFile.m , ReadPolygonMeshFromVTKFile.m,
 WritePolygonMeshAsVTKFile.m, Visualization.m, TemplateMesh3D.vtk,
 TemplateMesh2D.vtk.